daniele3b/SafeWater/Assignment3/README.md

 ## Benefits & Limitations

-Deploying multiple sensors with overlapping observation areas in SafeWater using LoRaWAN as communication technology will result in a system that is able to obtain more data but with an important limitation due to the network capacity of LoRaWAN.
+Deploying multiple sensors with overlapping observation areas in SafeWater using LoRaWAN as communication technology, this will result in a system that is able to obtain more data but with an important limitation due to the network capacity of LoRaWAN.
 Firstly, we need to consider the fact that if more devices try to send data by LoRaWAN with an high likelihood will result in network congestion, in order to do that we can use several techniques (used also in the Internet infrastructure):

 - We can set a random delay before to send data;
-- We can initilizate devices woth some delay in order to avoid overlapping time in which 2 devices are sending data;
+- We can initilizate devices with some delay in order to avoid overlapping time in which 2 devices are sending data;

-In SafeWater the messages sent are small in terms of bytes so it's possible to use SF9 and a maximum payload size equals to 123-byte.
-In safeWater there are 2 sensors a DHT22 and a water level sensor.
-Trying to minimize the power consumption and to avoid the network congestion the sample time of the DHT22 is increased also if it will cause an accuracy loss instead for the water sensor level there is not a problem due to the fact that is an event driven sensor so it will triggered only if it's necessary.
+In SafeWater the messages sent are small in terms of bytes, so it's possible to use SF9 and a maximum payload size equals to 123-byte.
+In safeWater there are 2 sensors: a DHT22 and a water level sensor.
+In order to minimize the power consumption and to avoid the network congestion the sample time of the DHT22 is increased also if it will cause an accuracy loss, instead for the water sensor level there is not a problem due to the fact that is an event driven sensor so it will triggered only if it's necessary.

 ## IoT Architecture